-bibic has been transforming the lives of disabled children and their families since 1972.
+bibic has been transforming the lives of children and their families since 1972.

-Our mission is to help children (aged 6 months to 18 years) with conditions affecting their social, communication and learning abilities to achieve their potential for a happier and more fulfilled life.
+Its mission is to help children aged from six months to 18 years with conditions affecting their social, communication and learning abilities to achieve their potential for a happier and more fulfilled life.